-Not to say that the State of the City address wasn’t important, I mean, the City didn’t even promote or advertise it.
-No invites went out and I didn’t even see chamber members there so it seemed put together at the last minute.
+Not to say that the State of the City address wasn’t important.
+I mean, the City didn’t even promote or advertise it.
+No invites went out, and I didn’t even see chamber members there, so it seemed put together at the last minute.
 I remember when former Mayor Beth Talabisco did her State of the City speeches.
 She always had an audience there – voluntarily.
-I couldn’t tell if they were there to hear her speak, or maybe just to look at her.
-She was always gorgeous to look at.
-And she smiled a lot and connected with everyone so well.
+I couldn’t tell if they were there to hear her speak or maybe to look at her.
+She was always smiling a lot and connected with everyone.

 But there were important things that the mayor did discuss on Wednesday night during his State of the City address.
-He told the audience that the city was undergoing a resurgence with property values slowly rising and homes were being sold soon after they are going on the market.
+He told the audience that the city was undergoing a resurgence with property values slowly rising and homes being sold soon after going on the market.

 “More businesses are choosing to call Tamarac home,” he said.
 “The city is financially stable and soundly managed and recognized as such on a national basis.”

-The mayor said their short term focus is on safety, maintaining or enhancing property values, financial stability, and improving quantity and quality of city services while keeping the millage rate stable.
+The mayor said their short-term focus is on safety, maintaining or enhancing property values, financial stability, and improving the quantity and quality of city services while keeping the millage rate stable.

-“Our job as your elected officials is to make Tamarac as strong as we possibly can today while putting the pieces together to insure an even better tomorrow.”
+“Our job as your elected officials is to make Tamarac as strong as we possibly can today while putting the pieces together to ensure an even better tomorrow.”

-He said that Tamarac has been known nationally by bond agencies to be a City that does not spend beyond its means.
-“We do what we can afford to do and we do not spend beyond that.
+He said that Tamarac had been known nationally by bond agencies to be a City that does not spend beyond its means.
+“We do what we can afford to do, and we do not spend beyond that.
 Neither do we plan to.”

-So after the speech, the COP volunteers received their proclamations, as well as the President of Fairhaven 11, Ellie Petardi, who has been President of her community for 20 years.
+So after the speech, the COP volunteers received their proclamations, and the President of Fairhaven 11, Ellie Petardi, has been President of her community for 20 years.
 Several of her residents attended the meeting to show their support for her.

-Also, the mayor proclaimed the month of April as National Child Abuse and Neglect Prevention Month and presented Shaheewa Gelin with a proclamation as well.
+Also, the mayor proclaimed April as National Child Abuse and Neglect Prevention Month and presented Shaheewa Gelin with a proclamation.
 This was a peace offering considering that her husband Mike Gelin ran against him in last November’s mayoral election.